 Change element visibility by user login and capability

-Note: As of Beaver Builder Plugin Version 2.1.4, if you limit visibility, an Eye icon will appear in the row, column, or module toolbar, as shown in the following screenshot:
+Note: If you limit visibility, an Eye icon will appear in the row, column, or module toolbar, as shown in the following screenshot:

 Here are some ways the Beaver Builder community has used the visibility feature: